Research

 Sunset in Abisko, Sweden

-This is course was the reason I decided to turn my one-year Erasmus experience into a full master degree in Sweden.
-I really wanted to join this course that would take me for 2 months in the Abisko Research Station, about 200km north of the arctic circle.
-At the time, I was not interest at all about doing research.
-However, after two months in this incredibly more than intense course, I was hooked.
+This course was the reason I decided to turn my one-year Erasmus experience into a full master's degree in Sweden.
+I really wanted to take this course, which would take me for two months in the Abisko Research Station, about 200km north of the Arctic Circle.
+At the time, I was not interested at all in doing research.
+However, after two months in this incredibly intense course, I was hooked.
+When the 13 students set foot on the station property, we immediately went to the mountains for an introductory lecture

-As soon as the 13 students set foot on the station property, we straight away went in the mountains to get an introductory lecture by Keith Larson, Director of the Arctic Centre.
-Within two days, we had to 1) choose a topic for a research project in between decomposition rates and climate change impacts on tundra vegetation, 2) define clear research questions and hypotheses, 3) set up a large scale experiment, 4) present the questions, experiment and rationale to the group and 5) get the keys to the car to go on our own in the field (except the first day).
+by Keith Larson, Director of the Arctic Centre.
+Within two days, we had to 1) choose a topic for a research project in between decomposition rates and climate change impacts on tundra vegetation, 2) define straightforward research questions and hypotheses, 3) set up a large-scale experiment, 4) present the questions, experiment and rationale to the group and 5) get the keys to the car to go on our own in the field (except the first day).

 Awards